BioSchemas/bioschemas.github.io/_groups/Training.md

 applications: true

 # Page attributes
-abstract: 'The Bioschemas Training Group develops and maintains community specifications for describing training opportunities and resources in biosciences available on the internet.'
+abstract: 'The Bioschemas Training Group develops and maintains community specifications for describing training opportunities (face-to-face and online courses) and training resources (permanently accessible materials, videos, slides etc) in the Life sciences.'
 objectives:
   [
     'To develop a common schema to facilitate the description and dissemination of life science training materials, courses, and course instances using <a href="http://schema.org/">schema.org</a>.',